danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 [^Weizenbaum3]: Weizenbaum, "ELIZA*.

-[^ml5]: See the ml5.js library: <https://ml5js.org/>; and Daniel Shiffman's *The Coding Train* series during which he discusses ml5.js: <https://www.youtube.com/playlist?list=PLRqwX-V7Uu6YPSwT06y_AEYTqIwbeam3y>.
+[^ml5]: See the ml5.js library, <https://ml5js.org/>; and Daniel Shiffman's *The Coding Train* series during which he discusses ml5.js: <https://www.youtube.com/playlist?list=PLRqwX-V7Uu6YPSwT06y_AEYTqIwbeam3y>.

 [^shit]: With ELIZA in mind, it's worth adding that cleaning data also comes close to the regulation of proper speech with the removal of "dirty" words.
 Dominique Laporte's wonderful book *A History of Shit* (Cambridge, MA: MIT Press, 2002) has more detail on this and its core parallel to the development of public hygiene.